-The format of the scattering database allows space reduction due to symmetry for certain special cases, e.g. random orientation or horizontal alignment.
-The file format is XML.
-The data is stored in a class called SingleScatteringData, which resides in the files optproperties.h.
-The class consists of the following fields (compare also Table 8.2.2):
+The single scattering data is stored in a specific structure format, the the SingleScatteringData class1.
+The format allows space reduction due to symmetry for certain special cases, e.g. totally random or azimuthally random orientation.
+The class consists of the following fields (compare also Table 8.1):

-• enum ptype: An attribute which contains information about the data type, which is the classification of the kind of hydrometeor species (randomly oriented, general case ...).
-This attribute is needed in the radiative transfer function to be able to extract the physical phase matrix, the physical extinction matrix and the physical absorption vector from the data.
+• String ptype: An attribute, which flags type and format of the data stored.
+It essentially describes the type of particle regarding its symmetry properties (totally randomly oriented, azimuthally randomly oriented, general case, ...).
+This attribute is needed in the radiative transfer function to be able to extract the physical phase matrix, the physical extinction matrix, and the physical absorption vector from the data.